LiorZ/hdac8_thesis/thesis.rst

 ..
 ORA: create venn diagram instead of table: circle for FPD, act, and mut

-.. table:: Lysine acetylation positions
+.. table:: Lysine acetylation positions in SMC1A

 	+--------+
 	|Position|